PlantandFoodResearch/bioinf_Vitis_Nicotiana_RNAseq/GRLaV_Nb_EdgeR.md

 Of note here is the `Benth.Healthy.1` sample has 11.5256442 times the library size of `Benth.Healthy.2`.
 Why are the two libraries so different?

+Filtering out all gene models where no count is observed has no effect on library size estimation.

 edgeR models
 ------------